Clavicle fracture: Nonoperative

+There is a lack of consensus on nonoperative vs operative treatment for minimally displaced middle third clavicle fractures with operative treatment possibly leading to lower rates of nonunion and residual deformity but potentially leading to the need for future hardware removal.
 If the fracture is at the lateral end, the risk of nonunion is greater than if the fracture is of the shaft.
 However, it seems that this does not affect the functional outcomes in most patients, indicated by recent systematic reviews.